euroscipy/euroscipy_proceedings/papers/davide_monari/davide_monari.rst

 |

 Only 2 outer loops exist, one for the DICOM file number and one for the scan number.
 After all the scans are correctly positioned in the 3D space, gaps can occur in the voxel array when the voxel size is small compared to the distance between the acquired images (e.g. scanning velocity significantly different from 0).
 Therefore interpolation methods are applied for filling these empty voxels.
-For optimizing this process, a robust method was also used, i.e. convex hull (:ref:`convhull`), for restricting the gap filling operation only to the voxels contained between 2 consecutive slices:
+For optimizing this process, a robust method was also used, i.e. convex hull (see Figure :ref:`convhull`), for restricting the gap filling operation only to the voxels contained between 2 consecutive slices:

 .. figure:: parall_vs_convexhull.png

-   Cosdering 2 US images consecutive in time, the convex hull is the smaller object able to contain them.
-An easier shape can be created, such as the parallelepipedon, but this si always bigger in volume. :label:`convhull`
+   Considering 2 US images consecutive in time, the convex hull is the smaller object able to contain them.
+An easier shape can be created, such as the parallelepipedon, but this is always bigger in volume. :label:`convhull`

 The quick-and-dirty way, known as VNN (Voxel Nearest Neighbour), consists of filling a gap by using the closest voxel having an assigned grey value.
 We also implemented another (average cube) solution which consist of the following steps: